British Citizenship by Marriage: A Complete Guide

 British citizenship by marriage application form

-• Details of all absences from the UK in the last 5 years
+Details of All Absences from the UK Record of absences over the last 5 years.

-• Crown service for those in or with partners in Crown service
+Crown Service For applicants in or with partners in Crown service.

 Who can be a British citizenship referee?